scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `Session ID` (8 bits) identifies a tunneling session between a pair of SIGs.
 - `Index` (16 bits) is the byte offset of the first beginning of an IP packet within the payload.
 If no IP packet starts in the payload, e.g. if the frame contains only the middle or trailing part of an IP packet, the field MUST be set to 0xFFFF.
 - `Reserved` (12 bits): it MUST be set to zero.
 - `Stream ID` (20 bits), along with the session, it identifies a unique sequence of SIG frames.
-Frames from the same stream are, on the remote SIG, put into the same reassembly queue.
+Frames from the same stream are, on the egress SIG, put into the same reassembly queue.
 There may be multiple streams per session.
 - `Sequence Number` (64 bits) indicates the position of the frame within a stream.
-Consecutive frames are used to reassemble IP packets split among multiple frames.
+Consecutive frames of a given stream have consecutive sequence numbers.
+IP packets split among multiple frames are re-assembled by concatenating the payloads of consecutive frames.

-SIGs MAY reorder received frames within a stream.
-Choice of frame reassembly window is left to implementations.
+A SIG MAY drop frames.
+Buffering frames received out-of-order by the egress SIG is optional.
+The egress SIG SHOULD drop frames from a stream if unable to perform the sequence re-assembly.

 The Session ID and Stream ID are chosen by the sender but the tuple MUST be unique within a session.

 ## SIG Frame Payload

 The SIG frame payload may contain multiple IPv4 or IPv6 packets, or parts thereof.
 No other types of packets can be encapsulated and the packets are placed directly after one another with no padding.
+Handling of multicast is not covered by this specification and it is left as future work.

 SIG uses the IPv4 or IPv6 'Payload Length Field to determine the size of the packet.
 To make the processing easier, it is REQUIRED that the fixed part of the IP header is in the frame where the IP packet begins.
 In other words, the initial fragment of an IPv4 packet must be at least 20 bytes long, whilst the initial fragment of an IPv6 packet must be at least 40 bytes long.